-- (1) The regulator, on their own initiative, may suspend or cancel a major hazard facility licence if satisfied about 1 or more of the following: - (a) the operator has failed to ensure that the facility is operated safely and competently; - (b) the operator has failed to ensure compliance with a condition of the licence; - (c) the operator, in the application for the grant or renewal of the licence or on request by the regulator for additional information- - (i) gave information that was false or misleading in a material particular; or - (ii) failed to give any material information that should have been given in that application or on that request.

-Note A decision to refuse to cancel a licence is a reviewable decision (see s 676).
+- (1) The regulator, on their own initiative, may suspend or cancel a major hazard facility licence if satisfied about 1 or more of the following: - (a) the operator has failed to ensure that the facility is operated safely and competently; - (b) the operator has failed to ensure compliance with a condition of the licence; - (c) the operator, in the application for the grant or renewal of the licence or on request by the regulator for additional information- - (i) gave information that was false or misleading in a material particular; or - (ii) failed to give any material information that should have been given in that application or on that request. - (2) If the regulator suspends or cancels a major hazard facility licence, the regulator may disqualify the operator from applying for a further major hazard facility licence. - Note A decision to suspend a licence, to cancel a licence or to disqualify the operator from applying for a further licence is a reviewable decision (see s 676).